Click on "Design" in the Menu to the left.

 Click on 'Model' for larger image.

 Another plexus lies between the circular smooth muscle layer and the mucosa.
-The axons of these parasympathetic postganglionic neurons connect with mucosal gastric glands that bear muscarinic 1 (M1) receptors.
-Acetylcholine activated M1 receptors cause an increase in gastric juice secretion.
+The axons of these parasympathetic postganglionic neurons connect with mucosal gastric glands that bear muscarinic 1 receptors.
+Acetylcholine-activated M1 receptors cause an increase in gastric juice secretion.

 The remainder of the small intestine has little parasympathetic innervation.
-However, the colon and rectum do have parasympathetic innervation from the pelvic nerve (blue line).
+However, the colon and rectum do have parasympathetic innervation from the pelvic nerve (solid blue line).
 Again, the postganglionic neurons are the enteric neurons of the myenteric plexus.
-The smooth muscle receptors are muscarinic 3 (M3) and activation by acetylcholine increases motility in these sections.
+The smooth muscle receptors are muscarinic 3 and activation by acetylcholine increases motility in these sections.

 Click on 'Model' for larger image.

-The small intestine is innervated by postganglionic axons (dashed orange line) originating in the celiac ganglion.
+The jejunum and ileum are innervated by postganglionic axons (dashed orange line) originating in the celiac ganglion.
 The colon (large intestine) is innervated by neurons from the superior mesenteric ganglion while in the rectum they originate in the inferior mesenteric ganglion.
-Norepinephrine is released from these to binds with beta 2 (B2) receptors on the smooth muscle layers to decrease their motility.
-Additionally, neurons from the inferior mesenteric also innervate the internal anal and urethral sphincters to release norepinephrine onto alpha 1 receptors causing increased tone in those tissues.
+Norepinephrine is released from these to binds with beta 2 receptors on the smooth muscle layers to decrease their motility.
+Additionally, neurons from the inferior mesenteric also innervate the internal anal and urethral sphincters releasing norepinephrine on alpha 1 receptors causing increased tone in those tissues.

-The sympathetic division controls arteries in the abdominal cavity.
+The sympathetic division controls arterial blood flow in the abdominal cavity.
 The circular smooth muscle encircling the arteries supplying the gastrointestinal tract have alpha 1 receptors.
 They are innervated by sympathetic postganglionic neurons (dashed orange lines).
-There are many splanchnic arteries with innervations originating in all three collateral ganglia.
-Norepinephrine activated alpha 1 receptors causes the encircling smooth muscle to constrict reducing blood flow to the GI tract.
+There are many splanchnic arteries with innervations originating in all three collateral ganglia (i.e., solar plexus).
+Norepinephrine-activated alpha 1 receptors cause the encircling smooth muscle to constrict reducing blood flow to the GI tract.
 Blood-borne epinephrine (E) has the same effect.
 There is no parasympathetic innervation.

 The bladder wall musculature also has beta 3 receptors that are innervated by postganglionic neurons from the hypogastric nerve arising from the ganglionic chain.
 Activated beta 3 receptors cause decreased muscle tone in the bladder that facilitates filling.

-The vast majority of somatic vessels (top right of model) are within skeletal muscles.
-The encircling smooth muscle has beta 2 receptors -- remember that B2 receptors give a strong response to epinephrine.
-Activation of beta 2 receptors causes a decrease in tone of these muscles and vasodilation that increases blood flow.
-Under high sympathetic activity epinephrine diffusing from the blood enhances this response.
+The vast majority of somatic vessels are within skeletal muscles shown center left in the model.
+The encircling smooth muscle has beta 2 receptors.
+Neural activation of beta 2 receptors by norepinephrine causes a decrease in tone of these muscles and vasodilation results in increased blood flow.
+Under high sympathetic activity (fight-or-flight response) epinephrine diffusing from the blood enhances this response -- remember that B2 receptors respond more strongly to epinephrine than to norepinephrine.

-These small smooth muscles originate on the lower surface of the dermis and insert on the side of hair follicles.
+These small smooth muscles originate on the lower surface of the epidermis and insert on the side of dermal hair follicles.
 Follicles are not part of the actual hair but are tubular depressions that house much of the hair.
-Norepinephrine activated alpha 1 receptors increases the tone of these cells.
+Norepinephrine-activated alpha 1 receptors increases the tone of these cells.
 The response is that the follicle is pulled such that the enclosed hair sticks up straighter (hair standing on end) and some of the skin is pushed up into a bump (Goose bump).

 Apocrine sweat glands are predominantly located in the armpits and groin area.
 Their ducts do not lead to pores at the surface but rather into the side of hair follicles.
 From there the sweat is moved to the surface.
 The secretion is thick and contains many organic compounds that bacterial break down producing a foul odor.
 There is no innervation to these glands.
 Epinephrine stimulated beta 1 receptors induce production of this type sweat.